-In this section, courses are listed to show what is normally offered at Red Deer College.
+In this section, courses are listed to show what is normally offered at Red Deer Polytechnic.
 Some courses are not offered every year.
-Check the timetable to see if specific courses will be offered.
+Refer to the Timetable to see if specific courses will be offered.

-Each course is identified by the name of the subject, followed by a course number and a course weight.
-The instructor/student contact hours are also shown as well as the number of weeks the course normally lasts, the title of the course, and a brief description.
+Each course is identified by the name of the subject, following by a course number and a course weight.
+The instructor/student contact hours are also shown, as well as the number of hours the course normally lasts, the title of the course, and a brief description.